corrosion-rs/corrosion/README.md

 )
 ```

 This will add a cmake target for each imported crate.
-Many of the options can also be set per target, see TODO for
+Many of the options can also be set per
-details.
+target, see [Per Target options](#per-target-options) for details.

 ### Per Target options

 Some configuration options can be specified individually for each target.
 You can set them via the
 `corrosion_set_xxx()` functions specified below:

 - `corrosion_set_env_vars(<target_name> <key1=value1> [... <keyN=valueN>])`: Define environment variables